-We all remember the ad “Bobika”.
-No one, however, remembers which brand it was for.
-Unfortunately, we see millions wasted on the majority of ads we work on: this ad for Semtex, thanks to its giant media investment during the Ice Hockey Championship, was seen by 85% of Czechs, but only one out of ten people can place it with the correct brand.
-Even with this distinctive Česke drahy campaign, nearly half of people are not able to recall the brand.
-And yet, all it takes is showing any moment from an Airbank ad, and immediately everyone blurts out the brand name.
+Every month we see millions wasted on the ineffective campaings.
+This ad for Semtex, thanks to its giant media investment during the Ice Hockey Championship, was seen by 85% of Czechs, but only one out of ten people can recall the correct brand.
+Even with this distinctive České dráhy campaign, nearly half of people are not able to remember what brand it was.
+And yet, show any moment from an Airbank ad and everyone immediately says the correct brand name.
 What’s the difference?
 How can you make the most of every euro spent on media?

 Emotions sell... or do they?

-In part, yes.
-The mind far better remembers things connected with a strong emotion.
-However, simply because an ad is humorous or touching doesn’t mean it’s going to influence your customers in any way.
-Plenty of ads have Plan B perfectly planned out: induce a strong emotion, but they fail when it comes to Plan A: connect your brand with a specific need that it can resolve.
-The goal of your ad isn’t to win an award for creativity, but for the brand to come to its customers’ minds all on its own when they’re in a purchasing situation.
-This is why the best brands utilize the most time and space possible to strengthen joint memories between the brand and the need.
-Compare the aforementioned Semtex ad, which was only remember by 1 out of every 10 people, with the Airbank ad, which was remembered by nearly everyone who saw it.
+Partially, yes.
+Our mind remembers things associated with a strong emotion much better.
+However, simply because an ad is funny or touching doesn’t mean it’s going to influence your customers’ behaviour.
+Plenty of ads succeed in Step 2: induce a strong emotion, but they fail when it comes to Step 1: connecting their brand with a specific need of a customer.
+The goal of your ad isn’t to win an award for creativity, but for the brand pop up in a shoppers’ mind when filling their carts.
+This is why the best brands use the most time and space possible to strengthen the connecion between the brand and the need.
+Compare the Semtex ad (showed above), which was only remembered by 1 out of every 10 people, with the Airbank ad, which was remembered by nearly everyone who saw it.
 That ad was chock-full of incommutable brand symbols.

-Therefore, think twice about whether to feature, for example, Ivan Trojan in your campaign, because he is strongly connected with T-Mobile.
-It’s his inclusion in the Česke drahy ad that left half its viewers unable to assign the ad back to the correct brand.
-Getting lesser-known personalities to exclusively work with you long-term makes for a much better strategy.
+This means: think twice about whether to feature, for example, Ivan Trojan in your campaign, because he is so strongly connected with T-Mobile.
+This casting decision was one of those which led to half of the viewers being unable to recall the correct brand in the Česke drahy ad.
+Getting less famous but exclusive faces to work with you long-term makes for a much better strategy.
 You can build them as a symbol of your brand, just like Airbank did.

-Maybe you’re thinking that thoroughly using certain brand symbols will, in turn, limit your creative possibilities.
+Maybe you’re thinking that repeatedly using certain brand symbols will limit your creative possibilities.
 The following examples of playful brand symbol variations prove that that doesn’t have to be the case.

 Show your brand at the strongest moment

 To maximize effectiveness, it’s necessary you look at the development of emotions second by second.
 The stronger the emotion, the better the brain will remember the things associated with it.
 Thus, displaying your logo (or other clear symbol) right when the positive emotions reach their peak is the right way to go.
-As you can see, this otherwise excellent ad from Česke drahy, didn’t succeed in any way.
+As you can see, this otherwise excellent ad from Česke drahy, didn’t manage this.
 The logo comes at the end, when the positive emotions have already gradually faded away.
 By this point, some people even had negative emotions by the time the logo was shown.